Established in 1885, Asheville’s Riverside Cemetery is the burial place for famous authors and prominent citizens – and a must for history lovers.

 During WWI, Hot Springs, NC was an internment camp for German officers.
 Eighteen of the interred officers died from typhoid fever and are buried at Riverside Cemetery.

-We think Riverside Cemetery is more peaceful than haunting, but atrocities, tragedies, and war have occurred around this area.
+We think Riverside Cemetery is more peaceful than haunting, but atrocities, tragedies, and wars have occurred around this area.

 When Is The Best Time To Visit Riverside Cemetery?

-My husband says that he might have been hesitant to go on a second date with me if he knew I’d enjoy walking a cemetery ‘for leisure’ on a Sunday morning.
+Tom says that he might have been hesitant to go on a second date if he knew we’d enjoy walking a cemetery ‘for leisure’ on a Sunday morning.

 Where In Asheville Is Riverside Cemetery?

-While Montford is a mostly residential area, visitors will find a plethora of quaint Bed and Breakfasts, restaurants, and easy access to downtown.
-You can also catch Shakespeare in the Park by the Montford Park Players.
+While Montford is a mostly residential area, visitors will find a plethora of quaint Bed & Breakfasts, restaurants, and easy access to downtown.

 What Can You Do After Visiting Riverside Cemetery?